 The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Gold crossed ₹1,54,000 per 10 grams in India this year.
-Globally it breached $5,500 per ounce — a level nobody imagined five years ago.
+Globally it breached $5,500 per ounce.
 Your mother wants to sell her jewellery.
 Your colleague thinks it will crash.
 Gen Z is debating gold vs crypto.
 We answered every question with real, updated data.
 No jargon.
 No hedging.

 Gold has been money for five thousand years.
 Every generation thinks this time is different — every generation eventually discovers it isn't.
 In 2026, with Brent crude above $100, the Strait of Hormuz in crisis, and central banks buying gold at five times the pre-2022 rate, the yellow metal is doing exactly what it has always done when the world gets genuinely scared: rising.